EJDiamond/Hangman/README.md

 ### - __Incorrect letter__

 If the letter input is incorrect the printed message informs the user that the letter is not in the word and that a life has been lost.
-This letter will then be printed into the letters guessed line to allow the user to see all the letters they have guessed.
-For each incorrect letter and life lost the hangman will gain a body part.ß
+This letter will then be printed into the letters guessed line, to allow the user to see all the letters they have guessed.
+For each incorrect letter and life lost the hangman will gain a body part.

 ![Incorrect letter](/hangman_readme_images/incorrect_letter.png)

 ### - __Hint__

-The player can request a hint by typing hint into the guess a letter box.
-The validator has an exception which allows the word (even though more than character) to be input, when this is done , the definition of the word is shown to the user.
+The player can request a hint by typing "hint" into the guess a letter input.
+The validator has an exception which allows the word (even though more than one character) to be input, when this is done, the definition of the word is shown to the user.
 The hint can be displayed at an point throughout the game.

 ![Hint](/hangman_readme_images/show_hint.png)